REMEDY : BNSSG referral pathways & Joint Formulary

 Urgent dental care is available from a range of local primary dental care providers via 111.
 Patients who go to the hospital needing urgent treatment will be redirected to 111 unless their condition is considered an emergency under current NHS guidelines.

 Bristol Dental Hospital remains open for other existing services, including emergency dental care for children, specialist dental services and appropriate secondary and tertiary referrals.
-More information and referral forms can be obtained from the website.
+Please see referral criteria and link to Referral forms below:

 Dental Referrals